 Contact an Arraignment Attorney in Salt Lake City at the Wasatch Defense Lawyers

 If you are facing a criminal arraignment in Utah, having an attorney present to represent you can make a huge difference.
 An experienced criminal defense attorney can make sure you don’t lose any procedural rights, that you enter the best possible plea, and can fight on your behalf when bail is determined by the judge.
 Trying to get through an arraignment without an attorney is a risk.

 At Wasatch Defense Lawyers, we are dedicated to getting the best possible outcome for their clients around Salt Lake City and throughout Utah.
 We believe in providing our clients with an aggressive and vigorous defense at all stages or a prosecution, including at the arraignment.
 No matter the type of charges against you, we will fight hard to make sure that your rights are protected, that all possible defenses are asserted, and that you get the best possible outcome.
-If you would like more information or would like to discuss your case, please call us at (801) 980-9965.
+If you would like more information on the arraignment process in Utah or would like to schedule a Free criminal case review, call our award-winning criminal defense lawyers at: (801) 980-9965.